matwilso/matwilso.github.io/_posts/gpt-sim.md

 As our brains grew, we could start to absorb more things into them, e.g. language.

-These current AI training processes optimize through predict-what-is-going-to-happen incentive, and operate at training-in-a-few months speed.
+These specific AI training processes optimize through predict-what-is-going-to-happen incentive, and operate at training-in-a-few months speed.
 I don't see such processes as obviously being (irreparably) less powerful, to the point where they can't achieve the same practical abilities when tuned and scaled.
 A neural network brain could always keep getting smarter to make better predictions (that's what we're seeing).
 And training these objectives directly with backpropagation seems a bit more to the point.
-Plus we can use a ton of human ingenuity to drive and improve these processes.
+Plus we can use human ingenuity to drive and improve these processes.

-Neural networks are clearly very capable of solving challenging tasks.
+Deep learning is clearly very capable of solving challenging tasks.
-With much more optimization pressure and a few more tricks, how is this not going to produce super intelligent machines?
+With much more optimization pressure and a few more tricks, how is it not going to produce super intelligent machines?

 It makes me think we need to start thinking much more about safety / alignment, and about the future we want.
 Start [pulling some fire alarms](https://intelligence.org/2017/10/13/fire-alarm/#:~:text=There's%20no%20possible%20sign%20short,5%2C%20or%202%20years%20away.&text=So%20there%20isn't%20going,Period.).